This problem solving activity has a statistics focus.

 - As the game is being played get the students to observe what is happening to the totals.
 Ask the students to toss the coins 20 times and write a statement on their results.
+You may need to model how to record the results from the coin toss (e.g. in a frequency table).
 They should do this again after 50 tosses.

 What can you say about the totals?

 Does one way of landing seem to come up more often than the other?